 The Tax Institute (TTI) complies with its obligations under the Privacy Act 1988 (Cth) with respect to how it handles personal information.
 For information on how TTI collects, uses, holds and discloses personal information, please see its privacy policy at www.taxinstitute.com.au.
 [You can also request TTI's consultants to provide you with a copy of TTI Privacy Policy.]
-By submitting your application to TTI, you confirm that you have read TTIs Privacy Policy and you consent to your personal information being collected, used and held by TTI and disclosed to third parties in accordance with TTI's Privacy Policy.
+By submitting your application to TTI, you confirm that you have read TTI's Privacy Policy.